For general information:

 Examples of previous projects include:

 Typically, you will have achieved at least an upper second class honours degree (or international equivalent) in a computer science or an appropriate discipline related to human-computer interaction.

 We are willing to consider applications from those who do not fit this profile.
 We will, for example, consider applicants who do not have an appropriate qualification but have appropriate industrial experience.

 In particular, please take note of the supporting documents we need to see in order to be able to make a decision about your application.
-You are also required to nominate two referees, of which at least one should be from your current employer or place of study.
+You are also required to nominate a referee who should be from your current employer or place of study.